 Apple Cake (No Butter or Oil)

 Make the most of apple season by baking this easy apple cake.
-It’s not overly sweet, has a moist, tender crumb, and it’s packed with lemon flavor and fresh apple slices in every bite.
+Not only is it perfectly moist and tender, but it’s also packed with lemon flavor and fresh apple slices in every bite.
+And the best part?
+It’s a guilt-free option, made without any butter or oil.

 Serve it with just a dusting of powdered sugar alongside a mug of steaming hot chocolate, or maybe your favorite pumpkin-spiced latte!